OCA/web/web_responsive/README.rst

 Known issues / Roadmap
 ======================

-* Provide keyboard navigation to secondary (top) menu
+* Provide full menu search feature instead of just App search
 * Drag drawer from left to open in mobile
 * Figure out how to test focus on hidden elements for keyboard nav tests
 * If you resize the window, body gets a wrong ``overflow: auto`` css property and you need to refresh your view or open/close the app drawer to fix that.
+* Override LESS styling to allow for responsive widget layouts

 Bug Tracker
 ===========